Transcranial Magnetic Stimulation Therapy

 Insurance coverage for TMS varies depending on the insurance company and the patient's specific policy.
 Some insurance companies will cover TMS for certain mental health conditions, while others may not cover it at all.
 Patients should check with their insurance provider to determine their coverage for TMS.

 In conclusion, TMS is a highly effective medical treatment that offers many advantages, including a high success rate, non-invasive nature, and short recovery period.
 However, it can also be costly, particularly for patients without insurance coverage, and may not be covered by all insurance companies.
-Despite its drawbacks, TMS is a promising treatment option for many mental health conditions and is worth considering for patients who have not responded to other forms of therapy, contact us today at (904) 877-1100 to schedule your consultation!
+Despite its drawbacks, TMS is a promising treatment option for many mental health conditions and is worth considering for patients who have not responded to other forms of therapy, contact us today at (904) 877-1100 to schedule your consultation or book online!